hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Build a decision tree model to predict survival based on certain parameters

     - CSV file is available to download at <a href="https://github.com/codebasics/py/blob/master/ML/14_naive_bayes/titanic.csv">HERE</a>
-    - In this file using following columns build a model to predict if person would survive or not:
+    - In this file using the following columns build a model to predict if a person would survive or not:

-           1. Pclass
+           1. P-class
            2. Sex
            3. Age
            4. Fare

-     - Calculate score of your model
+     - Calculate the score of your model

      -> Deadline: Saturday, Khordad 3, 23:59 (Announced at Ordibehesht 20)